 Leash and collar or lead and harness?
 This frequently asked question is often answered with a series of questions to better understand the needs of your furry friend, including size, breed, and personality.
 With so many options, it can be an overwhelming process to choose which option is best for you and your pup.
-So let’s examine the differences of each so you can guide your canine companions with confidence using the best restraints for your pup.
+So let’s examine the differences of each so you can guide your canine companions with confidence using the best restraints.

-Leash: Leashes come in all patterns, colors, sizes, grips, and types.
-A commonly asked question we hear often, “Which leash is better for my dog, retractable or fixed?”
-The answer depends on your pup and their level of training.
+Leash: A commonly asked question we hear is, “Which leash is better for my dog, retractable or fixed?”
 For quick trips to the vet, a short fixed leash is best due to increased traffic of other animals, as well as their overall stress and excitement levels during the visit.
-Canines lacking healthy socialization skills should likewise be kept close.
+Canines working on socialization skills should likewise be kept close.
 Also, if your dog tends to wander, using an adjustable leash could lead to a potentially dangerous situation, like running onto a busy street.
 However, if your pooch is friendly and well trained, the retractable may be the right choice for you.

 Lead: Don’t be fooled by this verbiage, a lead is the commonly used English word for leash.
 When deciding on the best lead for your pet, it is important to consider the following: material strength, length, comfort and positioning, chew resistance, and overall purpose.
 These factors will vary upon the size, breed, and temperament of your dog.

 In conclusion, have patience and a calm attitude while teaching leash etiquette.
 Remember that restraint and leash training often takes time, practice, and also reward with praise and a treat or two after a well-behaved walk.